georgegian2018/Research-Articles/sheet 1 to be send/electronics-14-01458-v2.md

 Linear Prediction
 MLP
 MLP

 Figure 9: A UAMA architecture for CSI extraplation. are utilized to construct basis vectors in response to the CSI of observable ports, which are subsequently used for the linear representation of the CSI of unknown ports.
 For instance, attention mechanisms can be employed, wherein the basis vectors are constructed based on the similarity of CSI across different observable ports.
-Additionally, there exist spatial and frequency domain interaction mecha- nisms, such as the spatial MLP (e.g., DynaMixer [133]) and the dynamic fast Fourier transform (FFT) (e.g., FNet [134]), as shown in Fig. 9.
+Additionally, there exist spatial and frequency domain interaction mecha-nisms, such as the spatial MLP (e.g., DynaMixer [133]) and the dynamic fast Fourier transform (FFT) (e.g., FNet [134]), as shown in Fig. 9.
 We collectively refer to these various mechanism modules as MetaMixer.
 Note that all these mechanisms possess a global receptive ﬁeld.
-• Mid-mapper (with parameters θM): This module is em- ployed to reduce the dimensionality of the basis vectors.
+• Mid-mapper (with parameters θM): This module is em-ployed to reduce the dimensionality of the basis vectors.
 This is very important to help alleviate the computational complexity during the decoding process.
 • Decoder (with parameters θD): This module is utilized to recover the CSI of unknown ports.
 On a planar array with a certain resolution, the channels often exhibit local correlations and smoothness.
-Therefore, we can linearly represent the CSI of the remaining unknown ports in a lo- cal diffusion using the basis vectors generated by the En- coder, which essentially involves learning the coefﬁcients of these basis vectors.
+Therefore, we can linearly represent the CSI of the remaining unknown ports in a lo-cal diffusion using the basis vectors generated by the En-coder, which essentially involves learning the coefﬁcients of these basis vectors.
 As depicted in Fig. 9, the mod
 ```

 ### Figure 10: The NMSE for CSI extrapolation versus the number (Page 15)